aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2024-02-29-visionos-window-basics.md

 There are a few ways to get the current `UIWindowScene` in SwiftUI, but the most common — looping through `UIApplication.shared.connectedScenes` to find the key window — is risky on visionOS because window foregrounding and focus don't work like they do on other platforms.

-Instead, I'll link to two solutions:
+Instead of doing that, I'll link to two better solutions:

 1. Create `AppDelegate` and `SceneDelegate` classes and use them to capture a reference to your `UIWindow`, as explained in this excellent [Stack Overflow answer](https://stackoverflow.com/a/60359809) by Asperi.
 2. Create a `UIViewRepresentable` that captures its parent `UIWindow` and passes it up the view hierarchy using a `PreferenceKey`.
-I'm using the **[WindowSceneReader](https://github.com/divadretlaw/WindowSceneReader)** library by David Walter, which elegantly handles all this messiness for me.
+I'm using the [WindowSceneReader](https://github.com/divadretlaw/WindowSceneReader) library by David Walter, which elegantly handles all this messiness for me.

 ## Hide the standard window controls